patrickfrey/cJSON/README.md

 # cJSON

 Ultralightweight JSON parser in ANSI C.
-Fork with a patch that suppresses early conversion of numbers, parsing them as sequence of non space characters instead returned as strings.
+Fork with a patch that makes cJSON threadsafe (remove global error variable) and that suppresses early conversion of numbers, parsing them as sequence of non space characters instead returned as strings.

 ## Table of contents
 * [License](#license)